DevExpress/testcafe/docs/articles/documentation/test-api/actions/press-key.md

 `keys`    | String | The sequence of keys and key combinations to be pressed.
 `options`&#160;*(optional)*  | Object | A set of options that provide additional parameters for the action.
 See [Basic Action Options](action-options.md#basic-action-options).

-The following table shows how to specify keys of different types, key sequences and combinations.
+The following table shows how to specify keys of different types, key sequences, and combinations:

 Key Type                   | Example
 -------------------------- | ------